Kyobinoyo/OpenshockPrefabs/README.md

 ## Tips
 ### Move the Menu into another Sub-Menu:
-By default the ShockOsc Sub-Menu gets created in the main menu page, if you want to move it, just click on your avatars root object, then add the "VRCFury | Move Menu Item" component and configure it like this:
+By default the ShockOsc Sub-Menu gets created in the main menu page.
+If you want to move it, just click on your avatars root object, then add the "VRCFury | Move Menu Item" component and configure it like this with your own path:
 ![MoveMenu](Images/MoveMenu.png)
+Make sure you name the menu you want it to be in correctly.
 After that the menu should be where you want it to be.

 ## FAQ